laro/Cilia/README.md

     - `BFloat16` (Brain Floating Point)
     - `Float128` with 1 bit sign, 15 bit exponent, 112 bit significand
     - `Float256` with 1 bit sign, 19 bit exponent, 237 bit significand
-    - Exotic/extended floating point types
+    - Non-standardized floating point types
-        - General problem: All these types are saved incompatible to the IEEE 754 format for 128/256/... bit float.
+        - General problem: All these types are saved incompatible to the IEEE 754 format for 128/256/... bit float, so their use is recommended for precision higher than 256 bit only.
         - `BigFloat` for arbitrary precision float,
             - see [GMP](https://gmplib.org), [MPFR](https://www.mpfr.org)
             - The precision (i.e. the number of bits of significand and exponent) is a property of a BigFloat variable,